mariamhanybt18-alt/Customer_Segmentation_and_Purchase_Prediction/README.md

 ## 📌 Project Overview

 This project focuses on customer segmentation and purchase prediction using machine learning techniques.
-It combines K-Means clustering to identify customer groups and a Random Forest classifier to predict customer purchase behavior based on marketing data.
+It combines K-Means clustering to identify customer groups and a Random Forest classifier to predict customer purchase behavior based on marketing customer data.

 ---